-Funding Source Budget Match Local Benefit Section 405C \$300,000.00 \$60,000.00 N/A
+Funding Source Budget Match Local Benefit Section 405C \$535,840.90 \$107,168.18 \$-

-This project will fund the collection of Roadside Hazard Rating date elements on all eligible state roads. which include calculating clear zones, identifying hazards within the clear zones (trees, ledge, non-breakaway signage) and measuring roadside slopes to determine if they are recoverable or non-recoverable.
-Guardrail data will also be collected to include presence, general condition, height, and end terminal type.
-Having this complete database will help RIDOT advance their Roadway Departure Mitigation program by identifying, diagnosing, and prioritizing roadway segments using a data-driven, systemic approach.
-Roadway segments will be assigned a risk score based this project's collected attributes as well as historical and predictive crash data.
-Similar to the STEP and Signalized Intersection efforts, RIDOT will now be able to address roadside crashes systemically statewide based on risk on serious injury or fatality, not just on historical crashes.
+This project will fund the collection of infrastructure data elements and supporting data on all eligible state roads.
+This year, specifically, OHS will be working toward enhancing data inventory for unsignalized intersections on state roads and improving accuracy and expanding traffic data available on state roads.

+Having a more complete database of intersection features will help RIDOT advance their Intersection Mitigation program by identifying, diagnosing, and prioritizing locations using a data-driven, systemic approach.
+Intersections will be assigned a risk score based this project's collected attributes as well as historical and predictive crash data.
+Similar to the STEP and Signalized Intersection efforts, RIDOT will now be able to address unsignalized intersections on state-owned roadways systemically statewide based on risk on serious injury or fatality, not just on historical crashes.